fbrowther/Artificial_Neural_Network-to-Predict_Charity_Funding-/README.md

                 Organization Names was reintroduced back to the dataset used in first_model and retrained.
                 This produced the highest accuracy score out of all the modifications that was attempted.

-                (10) Epoches - No of epoches were increased for most of the models above (from 100 to 200) without further improvement.
+                (10) Epoches - No of epoches were increased for most of the models above (from 100 to 200) and no further improvement was noted.

 ## Discussion and Conclusions -